sof202/ChromOptimise/README.md

 THE NAMES OF THESE FILES.
 5) Run the [`setup`](https://github.com/sof202/ChromOptimise/tree/main/Setup/setup)
 executable
-    - The user will be prompted for whether they want to remove lines beginning with `module` (artefact of HPC system used at UoE)
-        - If your HPC also has a module based system, you may find it useful to use the code structure inside of this script to replace `module load` calls with the appropriate modules on your own system.
-    - The user will also be prompted if they want to remove SLURM directives that are specific to the UoE HPC.

 ## Usage
 After completing ['getting started'](#getting-started), run the master script